Search

 Community detection with GNNs

-GNNs can be used in social networks for identifying communities of users based on their interactions, interests, or affiliations.
+GNNs are useful in social networks for identifying communities of users based on their interactions, interests, or affiliations.

 Understanding the Basics of Graphs